 Join the mailing list

 Punakaiki Fund Limited makes long-term investments into high-growth, revenue-generating New Zealand companies.
-We hold 20 investments, $32.3 million in assets and are raising money in December 2017 for further investment.
+We hold 20 investments, $32.3 million in assets and raised an additional $3.44 million in the December 2017 public offer, which is now closed.

-Punakaiki Fund has investments in 20 Portfolio Companies and total assets, including cash, of $32.3 million.
+Punakaiki Fund has investments in 20 Portfolio Companies.

 We believe that the following philosophies provide the greatest opportunity to generate significant returns for our Shareholders:

-Punakaiki Fund’s investments have delivered a Gross IRR of 36% (a 79% increase in value) based on assessed changes in fair market valuation, as well as dividends received…(read more)
+Punakaiki Fund’s investments have delivered a Gross IRR of 36% (a 79% increase in value, all to 23 Nov, 2017) based on assessed changes in fair market valuation, as well as dividends received…(read more)

 For more detailed information, please check out our founding documents, annual reports, board members and other investment links in our Key Documents section.